wnfs-wg/spec/spec/private-wnfs.md

 A viewing agent may be able to view more than a single revisions of a node.
 This information must be kept somewhere that some agents would be able to discover as they walk through a file system, but stay hidden from others.
 This is achieved per node with a "node key".
 Every revision of a node MUST have a unique skip ratchet, bare namefilter, and i-number.

 The skip ratchet is the single source of truth for generating the decryption key.
-Knowlege of this one internal skip ratchet state is sufficient to grant access to all of the relevant state in the diagram:
+Knowledge of this one internal skip ratchet state is sufficient to grant access to all of the relevant state in the diagram:
 * Generate the content key for the current node
-* Generate decryption pointers for furture versions of this node
+* Generate decryption pointers for future versions of this node
 * Access to decryption pointers to all child nodes
 * Access to the skip ratchets for all child nodes